Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Typical Seafood Restaurant, Da Nang, Vietnam

-Located seaside on China Beach and at the Da Nang fishing village, seafood in Da Nang is a specialty.
+Located seaside on China Beach and at the Da Nang fishing village, seafood in Da Nang is an obvious specialty.
 However, in my quest to seek out the best seafood restaurant in Da Nang, I became completely discouraged.
-I read too many unpleasant reviews that complained about exorbitant prices for mediocre seafood and slow service.
+I read too many unpleasant reviews that complained about exorbitant prices for mediocre seafood and poor service.
 The waterfront My Khe Beach Restaurants get particularly inconsistent reviews.
-(Seriously, read the reviews for a place like Blue Whale Restaurant Da Nang and you will see what we mean.)

-Couple the erratic and bad reviews with the fact that Kris doesn’t like most seafood, and the idea of dining on fresh fish seaside fizzled for me.
-That said, if eating at a Da Nang seafood restaurant had been a priority for us, we would have chosen to dine at locally favored Nam Danh Seafood Restaurant Da Nang (MAP) or at seaside Hai San Be Man Restaurant Da Nang (MAP).
-We also heard from other travelers that inland restaurants, like Moc Seafood (MAP), provide better service than the ones along the sea.
+Couple the erratic and bad reviews with the fact that Kris doesn’t like most seafood, the idea of dining on fresh fish seaside fizzled for me.
+That said, if eating at a Da Nang seafood restaurant had been a priority for us, we would have chosen to dine at locally favored Nam Danh Seafood Restaurant Da Nang.
+We also heard from other travelers that inland restaurants, like Moc Seafood, provide better service than the ones along the sea.

 Vegetarian Restaurant Da Nang